 Fantasy is a market.
 Beating the league means beating the room, and the room is using consensus rankings.
 Every draft pick where you take a player two rounds before consensus and they hit, you have captured a free win.
 Every pick where you let consensus push you off a player the model loves, you have donated equity to the rest of the league.

 The same logic applies to weekly start-sit.
-Our start-sit tool shows the model's projection alongside consensus for every player on your roster.
+The start-sit tool on /desk shows the model's projection alongside consensus for every player on your roster.
 When the gap is large, the tool surfaces the reason — usage, matchup, schedule — so you can make a confident call instead of guessing.
+The trade-analyzer applies the same model logic to incoming offers, which is where the framework in the trade-analyzer math piece comes in.

 What the model is bad at